The Network awarded 47 Post Doctoral Research Projects over 4 rounds:

 Dr Kidd, Investigating a novel therapy for Alzheimer’s disease in a mouse model of amyloid pathology

 Dr Clarkson, Sensitizing to radiotherapy: ore-clinical evaluation of a novel indication for adjuvant bcl3i

 Prof Dale, Establishing a screen for the WNT-STOP mitotic signalling pathway

 Prof Wilkinson, Expression and activity determination of novel cloned antibiofilm peptides

 Dr Westwell, Advancing analogues of a novel cFLIP inhibitor which sensitises breast cancer cells and cancer stem cells to TRAIL

 Round 2 Funded Projects

-The Network has recently awarded 11 round 2 research project grants.
+The Network awarded 11 round 2 research project grants.
 These include (PI and title):

 - Prof McGuigan, The design, Synthesis and evaluation of novel agents acting in the CNS

 - Dr Francis, Optimisation of T-cell metabolism for anti-cancer vaccination